TheMattCollins0/MattTools/Docs/Find-NodeModule.md

 ```

 ### -Repository
-This parameter specifies the name of the Repository that you want to install the module from.
+This parameter specifies the name of the Repository that you want to search.
-This parameter defaults to the value NodePowerShell
+This parameter defaults to NodePowerShell

 ```yaml
 Type: String